Mavulis Island: Development

-The Armed Forces of the Philippines Northern Luzon Command in 2016 has pushed for the establishment of a Marine detachment on Mavulis Island to affirm the Philippines' sovereignty on the northernmost point of the archipelago.
+In 2016, the Armed Forces of the Philippines Northern Luzon Command pushed for the establishment of a Marine detachment on Mavulis Island to affirm Philippines' sovereignty over the northernmost point of the archipelago.
 The Marine detachment was opened in 2018, with a fisherman's shelter completed in 2019 and turned over to the local municipality for maintenance and operation.

 In May 2021, the Department of Defense of the Philippines announced the electrification of the island through a solar power station, with a back-up diesel generator.
 This was done through the help of the One Meralco Foundation.
 The DND also announced the commissioning of a desalination plant to provide potable water to personnel assigned to the island.